ZiadSheriif/SAMA3NY/Readme.md

 </tr>
 </table>

-> **Comment**: More Interference in sounds between signal 2 and signal 3 when make demodulation to them.
+> **Note**: More Interference in sounds between signal 2 and signal 3 when make demodulation to them.
 Signal 1 become Weaker.